-Dental Sealants are thin layers of resin that are placed on the pits, fissures, and grooves of molars to prevent decay on these surfaces.
+The chewing surfaces of the molar and premolar teeth have grooves that make them vulnerable to decay.
+Dental Sealants are thin layers of resin that are placed on the pits, fissures, and grooves of molars to prevent decay (or further decay) on these surfaces.

-Dental Sealants are one of the most effective methods of preventing tooth decay on the surfaces where they are placed.
-Although it is still a possibility that tooth decay may develop on surfaces in between teeth, dental sealants significantly reduce the overall chance of having cavities.
+There is a possibility that tooth decay may develop on surfaces in between teeth, however dental sealants significantly reduce the overall chance of developing cavities.